 Quickly I pulled the watch free from its cushion and examined its back.
 An Officine Panerai labeled rotor slid into view behind the glass observation window.
 Someone has slipped an automatic movement into a manual winding watch.

-This watch features a crown protector which looks identical to those used on Panerai timepieces.
+This watch features a crown protector that looks identical to those used on Panerai timepieces.

 Its band is composed of thick black leather and includes a brushed metal buckle labeled Panerai.

-In 1860 Giovanni Panerai opened a watchmaker’s shop in Florence, Italy and, by the end of the nineteenth century, had established ties with many leaders from the Swiss horology heartland.
+In 1860 Giovanni Panerai opened a watchmaker’s shop in Florence, Italy, and, by the end of the 19th century, had established ties with many leaders from the Swiss horology heartland.